Makeup Artist Job Description

 A makeup artist certification is not always required depending on your state, but a portfolio is essential.
 Take high-quality pictures of your work as you go from project to project throughout school and beyond, keep in touch with people you've work with and shamelessly ask for testimonials and referrals, and be open to working with new experts, products and techniques as opportunities arise.
 People skills are essential, and it helps to maintain a reputation of working well with demanding actors, directors, photographers and brides.

-The top five states with the highest levels of employment for makeup occupations are New York, California, Florida, Nevada and Pennsylvania.
-The top four metro areas with the highest levels of employment are Los Angeles metro, New York City metro, Santa Ana/Anaheim metro and Las Vegas metro.
+The top five states with the highest levels of employment for makeup occupations are New York, California, Florida, Texas and Georgia.
+The top three metro areas with the highest levels of employment are Los Angeles metro, New York City metro, and Las Vegas metro (BLS, 2015).
 The makeup field is not the easiest to break into for the higher-salary jobs, though.
-The BLS projected new job growth at about 3% for this decade, slower than the average for all professionals.
-It will take education, hard work and dedication to get ahead in his field.

 Ready to take on the challenge of becoming a makeup artist?
 Click the “Find Schools” button below to get started and look for makeup artist training programs near you.